 The rapid population growth, urbanisation and economic development over the last decades has led to an increase in the generation of solid waste across the world.
 Providing high-quality waste management services is crucial to safeguard public health and protect the environment, but also to support resource efficiency, climate change mitigation and job creation.

-The EIB provides long-term financing and technical assistance to public and private waste management projects, both inside and outside the EU, in line with EU sector policy objectives and Sustainable Development Goals (SDGs).
+The EIB provides long-term financing and technical assistance to public and private waste management projects, both inside the EU and around the world, in line with EU sector policy objectives and Sustainable Development Goals (SDGs).

 We give priority to projects that contribute to the circular economy, including waste prevention, reuse and recycling.
 When financing projects for the treatment of unavoidable, non-recyclable residual wastes, we take into account long-term objectives and targets for both waste reduction and recycling.
 We also ensure that waste treatment facilities are highly energy and resource efficient.

 Projects eligible for financing